Itiode/school-taste-api/README.md

 # TODO

-- Exclude post creator from receiving notifications when a post is created (only departmental mates)
-- A notification should only be created if the resource isn't more than a day old.
-Notifications such as post creation, likes, comments, etc.
 - Change to using the thumbnail image for a post (on-create and on-react) and comment notifications etc.
 - Post audience (School, Faculty or Departmental mates) - PostModel.find(